pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Re-validated if significant design changes are made
 - Documented with evidence of resolution or mitigation

-Significant validation findings that cannot be adequately resolved **may** result in the decision not to proceed with the study, or to modify the study design.
+Significant validation findings that cannot be adequately resolved **MAY** result in the decision not to proceed with the study, or to modify the study design.

 #### 5.7.7 Review and Approval

-Design validation activities and results **shall** undergo review per SOP-005 as part of the Validation Review decision gate.
+Design validation activities and results **SHALL** undergo review per SOP-005 as part of the Validation Review decision gate.

-Validation reports **shall** be reviewed and approved by qualified personnel to confirm:
+Validation reports **SHALL** be reviewed and approved by qualified personnel to confirm:
 - Validation activities were adequate for the study design and complexity
 - The study design is fit for its intended purpose
 - Issues have been adequately resolved or mitigated
 - The study is ready to proceed to final approval and initiation

-Records of validation review and approval **shall** be included in the TMF.
+Records of validation review and approval **SHALL** be included in the TMF.

 #### 5.7.8 Relationship to Computer System Validation

 Computer system validation activities required by SOP-004 and SOP-015 are considered part of design validation.
-Validation of computerized systems used for data collection, data management, and statistical analysis **shall** be completed before final design approval and study initiation.
+Validation of computerized systems used for data collection, data management, and statistical analysis **SHALL** be completed before final design approval and study initiation.

-System validation documentation **shall** demonstrate that systems:
+System validation documentation **SHALL** demonstrate that systems:
 - Function as intended
 - Meet user requirements
 - Maintain data integrity per ALCOA+ principles